-NOTE: If a project manager position exercises supervision of Federal Government employees at a level that meets the criteria indicated in the General Schedule Supervisory Guide, be sure to U.S. Office of Personnel Management evaluate the position's supervisory duties.
+NOTE: If a project manager position exercises supervision of Federal Government employees at a level that meets the criteria indicated in the General Schedule Supervisory Guide, be sure to evaluate the position's supervisory duties.
 Do not classify a project manager position to a lower grade on the basis of personal work accomplishment rather than the proper grade for supervising a staff of the type and level actually involved.

-Applying Grading Criteria to IT Project Manager Positions
+Applying Grading Criteria to Project Manager Positions